Ockenga Honors Guild Application Form

 - Complete and submit the Honors Guild application by January 1.

 - Invitations for the next step will be sent by the middle of January.

-- If invited, participate in virtual group interview which will take place during the week of February 15-19, 2021.
+- If invited, participate in group interview which will take place in February.

 - Have AP-level instructor complete reference form.

 Essays to complete:

 Essay 1: In a few paragraphs, please explain why you are interested in joining the Honors Guild.

 Essay 2: Tell us about a time you changed your mind.
 Maybe your view of a political, scientific, ethical, or theological issue changed.
 Maybe you reconsidered a belief about God, an interpretation of scripture, or another aspect of your faith.
 Be specific and detailed.
 Please respond to this prompt in approximately 300-500 words.